Fagradalsfjall Volcano Hike –

 -

-Merino wool hat and socks
+Merino wool hat and warm socks

 -